69 Elegant Backyard Ideas for a Luxe Outdoor Space

 Adding a cute little sound system or a small water feature would really make this cozy corner feel complete!
 Imagine having soft music playing in the background or the soothing sound of trickling water, turning this spot into your own little hidden sanctuary.

-Luxury Infinity Pools with Stunning Marble Features
+Marble-Accented Luxury Infinity Pools

 You know, there’s just something so stunning about an infinity pool surrounded by beautiful white or gray marble.
 In my opinion, it’s best to place the pool right at the edge of your property to really make the most of that infinity effect.
 It just adds a touch of class and makes it seem like the space goes on forever!